Solve/Next

 The Innovators Intensive is a Think Wrong Blitz—the immersive, multi-day format the methodology was designed for—extended to four and a half days, taken into the field, and built around a live industry at a visible Deflection Point.

-There is a specific reason Amsterdam is the laboratory for this programme.
+There is a specific reason Amsterdam is the laboratory for this program.
 Get Out—the Think Wrong practice of leaving the environments where your own industry’s assumptions feel like physics—is most powerful when the destination is a city that has already lived through the transition your own sector is debating in the present tense.
 Amsterdam’s mobility decisions are not theoretical.
 They have already been made, deployed, and stress-tested.
 You can see what held, what failed, and what the next generation of assumptions looks like—precisely because you didn’t make those decisions and don’t have to defend them.
 The patterns visible here—infrastructure bets made before technology was settled, solutions that solved one problem while embedding the next—are the same patterns running in every capital-intensive sector right now.
 The canal is not the point.
 Getting out is.

 4.5